 The River Torrens used to flow through sprawling reed beds towards the Port River in the north and the Patawalonga Creek in the south.
 When the western suburbs of Adelaide were being built, Breakout Creek was dug out as a channel in the 1930s to stop flooding in the area.

-Stage 1 of the redevelopment saw a 500m section of Breakout Creek east of Henley Beach Road in the suburbs of Fulham and Lockleys, developed from an artificial channel to a more natural one in 1999.
+Stage 1 of the redevelopment saw a 500m section of Breakout Creek upstream of Henley Beach Road in the suburbs of Fulham and Lockleys, developed from an artificial channel to a more natural one in 1999.

 Stage 2 of the redevelopment saw about 700m between Henley Beach and Tapleys Hill roads continued to be opened up for community use with access to blue and green spaces with high biodiversity value in the urban landscape.
 It was completed in 2010 and included widening and deepening the channel, removing weeds and planting more than 200,000 native seedlings.

 The project is a $14 million partnership between Green Adelaide, the City of Charles Sturt, the City of West Torrens, the South Australian Department for Trade and Investment through the Planning and Development Fund, the Australian Government through the Environment Restoration Fund, and SA Water.
 The project is committed to working with the Traditional Owners of the Adelaide plains, the Kaurna people.